Lenton Times

 1951

-Photograph by Fred Pinfold
+Photograph submitted by Fred Pinfold

-Photograph submitted by Stefan Ashford
+Photograph supplied by Stefan Ashford

 1952